 6. Carrots: Crunchy Vitamin Treat

-Carrots are one of the most affordable and nutrient-rich dog superfoods that you can feed your dog throughout the year.
+Carrots are one of the most affordable and nutrient-rich foods that you can feed your dog throughout the year.
 They are hydrating, rich in fiber, and a great source of Vitamins A, K, and C. Carrots also double up as dental chews that help clear away plaque and tartar.

 How To Feed Your Dog Carrots The Right Way